bjk127/Topic-Modeling-and-Word-Co-occurence-Project/README.md

-# NLP project using text data from university-wide survey
+# NLP project using text data from large survey
 ## On learning another language

-A few years ago I was on a Task Force determing whether or not Rutgers should put in place a second-language requirement.
-The project entailed a large university-wide survey (N = 35,000), which has since then turned into a new study, "Rutgers Multilingual Survey".
-In light of practicing some interesting NLP technologies, I tried out some word co-occurences and LDA models to do some exploratory analyses on the data.
+A quick exploratory look at word co-occurences from large survey.

 First were the columns pertaining to students' attitude toward taking another language
 <p align="center">